4d/docs/website/translated_docs/es/Users/handling_users_groups.md

 ![](assets/en/Users/Access1.png)

-También se utilizan grupos para [distribuir las licencias disponibles](#assigning-a-group-to-a-plug-in-or-to-a-server).
+You also use groups to [distribute available licenses](#assigning-a-group-to-a-plug-in-or-to-a-server).
 Esta distribución se define en el editor Grupos.

 ## Archivo directory.json

 Los usuarios, grupos, así como sus derechos de acceso se almacenan en un archivo específico del proyecto llamado **directory.json**.

-Este archivo puede ser almacenado en las siguientes ubicaciones, dependiendo de sus necesidades:
+This file can be stored at the following locations, depending on your needs:

-- Si desea utilizar el mismo directorio para todos los archivos de datos (o si utiliza un único archivo de datos), almacene el archivo **directory.json** en la carpeta de configuración del usuario, es decir, en la carpeta "Settings" en el [mismo nivel que la carpeta "Project"](Project/architecture.md#project-folder) (ubicación predeterminada).
+- If you want to use the same directory for all data files (or if you use a single data file), store the **directory.json** file in the user settings folder, i.e. in the "Settings" folder at the [same level as the "Project" folder](Project/architecture.md#project-folder) (default location).
-- Si desea utilizar un archivo directorio específico para archivar datos, almacene el archivo **directory.json** en la carpeta["Settings" de la carpeta "Data"](Project/architecture.md#settings).
+- If you want to use a specific directory file per data file, store the **directory.json** file in the data settings folder, i.e. in the ["Settings" folder of the "Data" folder](Project/architecture.md#settings).
 Si un archivo **directory.json** está presente en esta ubicación, tiene prioridad sobre el archivo en la carpeta Settings usuario.
-Esta configuración personalizada/local de los usuarios y de los grupos no se verá afectada por una actualización de la aplicación.
+This custom/local Users and Groups configuration will left untouched by an application upgrade.

-> Para permitir cambios seguros de contraseñas y pertenencias a grupos en un entorno desplegado, puede incluir su archivo **directory.json** en la aplicación del servidor durante la creación, utilizando la opción [correspondiente a la aplicación de creación](../Desktop/building.md#embed-the-project-users-and-groups-in-built-server-application).
+> If no password is assigned to the "Designer" user, the **directory.json** is not created.